Gan-experiments/LS_GAN/README.md

-# Above LS_GAN code is written in Tensorflow framework and used MNIST dataset for result purpose.
+# Tensorflow implementation of Least squares GAN on MNIST dataset.